alissonsol/Archive/docs/updates.md

 ## Project updates

+- 2021/01/11: Deployment to Azure works!
-- 2020/12/18: Now all commands are parameters for `yuruna` main PowerShell script.
-Only localhost working without further changes.
+- 2020/12/18: All commands are parameters for `yuruna` main PowerShell script.

 Back to main [readme](../README.md)